×

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "One of the best ways to find a place to live in Granada is to search online for rental listings.
 There are many websites that offer listings for apartments, houses, and other types of rental properties in Granada.
 Additionally, you can also search for local real estate agents who specialize in Granada rentals.
 These agents can provide you with more information about the rental market in Granada and can help you find the perfect place to live.
-Additionally, you can also ask around in the local community for recommendations on rental properties," said one expat in Granada.
+Additionally, you can also ask around in the local community for recommendations on rental properties," remarked one expat who made the move to Granada.

 What is a typical expat home or apartment like in Granada?

 "Expat homes and apartments in Granada are typically spacious and comfortable, with high ceilings and large windows that let in plenty of natural light.
 Many of the homes and apartments have balconies or terraces that offer stunning views of the city and the surrounding mountains.
 The interiors are often decorated with bright colors and traditional Nicaraguan artwork, and the kitchens are typically well-equipped with modern appliances.
-Expats in Granada can also enjoy access to a variety of amenities, such as swimming pools, gyms, and private gardens," remarked one expat living in Granada, Nicaragua.
+Expats in Granada can also enjoy access to a variety of amenities, such as swimming pools, gyms, and private gardens," remarked one expat who made the move to Granada.

 What is the average cost of housing in Granada?